La Salle Hotel: Early years

 The hotel was planned, designed and built in the commercial district of Chicago as an upscale hotel for an elite and influential clientele, with luxurious and stately walnut-paneled rooms and lobbies.
 An elegant roof top garden was planned as a major attraction.
 When it was opened in 1909, it was hailed as the "largest, safest, and most modern hotel west of New York."
 The Republican Party of Illinois had their offices located in the luxurious Blue Fountain Room of the hotel.
 During one of his long visits to Chicago, President William Howard Taft stayed in the presidential suite on the third floor of this hotel, converting it into de facto White House.
 A formal visit was also paid to the hotel by President Calvin Coolidge and his wife in 1925.
 Other visitors came as convention guests.
-The Prohibition Party's National Convention was held at the hotel from July 10–12, 1928, during which William F. Varney was made the party's Presidential nominee.
+The Prohibition Party's National Convention was held at the hotel from July 10–12, 1928, during which William F. Varney was made the party's presidential nominee.
+The party again held its convention at the hotel in 1940.

 Hollywood actor and dancer, Gene Kelly, told Johnny Carson in a 1975 interview that the only time he fell during an actual performance was on the dance floor at the La Salle Hotel in 1933.
 He slipped on a grease spot on the dance floor and broke his arm.
 He got up, took a bow and walked off the floor.